mntalha/LLM_Atom_Gen/README.md

 ├── run_model.sh
 ```

+## Colab Notebook Example

+You can find an example Colab notebook demonstrating the Mistral model generating an atomic structure in [`colabnotebooks/MistralExampleGeneration.ipynb`](colabnotebooks/MistralExampleGeneration.ipynb).

 ## Setting Up the Environment

 You can set up the project dependencies using either `requirements.txt` or `environment.yaml`: